-Each student will be responsible for their own uniform purchase and the cleaning of their uniform.
-The following articles will be available for your son/daughter to order.
+The following articles will be available for your son/daughter to order if you wish to have an additional uniform.
 All monies will be due before ordering, and the order will be placed in early September.
 A final date will be determined shortly.
 If you miss the deadline for ordering, you will have to purchase them on your own, which always ends up costing the students(parents!) more money (You will have to pay shipping and handling charges.)
 We are sending out this letter early so you can begin to make arrangements for payment by that date.
 These prices are approximate and will be finalized as soon as possible after determining the vendor.

-Traditional Chef Pants: XS-XL \$17.00 (black/white check pattern) 2XL-3XL \$19.00
+Traditional Chef Pants: XS-XL \$29.99 (black/white check pattern) 2XL \$32.99